Acta Crystallographica. Section F - Structural Biology and Crystallization Communications

 Dartmouth Digital Commons Citation

 Anderson, Amy C., "Two crystal structures of dihydrofolate reductase-thymidylate synthase from Cryptosporidium hominis reveal protein–ligand interactions including a structural basis for observed antifolate resistance" (2005).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 421.